 Refrigeration

-Store in an airtight container for up to 4 days.
-Reheat in a pan or microwave with a splash of broth.
+Store leftovers in an airtight container for up to 4 days.
+When reheating, add a splash of broth so the rice and sauce loosen back up instead of drying out.

 Freezing